So, as a bird owner, you want your pet to have the best of everything, but that can get expensive!

-Well, why not make your own bird toys?
-Take the guess work out of buying, save money and your peace of mind!
+Well, why not make your own bird foraging toys, DIY?
+Take the guesswork out of buying, save money and your peace of mind!
 It's really not difficult to do and takes very little time.

 1. A Hanging Chinese Finger Trap Toy: